Alexy845/Weather_App/README.md

 ## 📍 Overview

-The Weather-App repository is a project that allows users to retrieve weather forecast data for a specified location.
+The Weather App repository is a project that allows users to retrieve weather forecast data for a specified location.
 It includes features like retrieving weather data from an API, displaying weather information, allowing users to change temperature units and language preferences, saving settings to a JSON file, and performing searches for weather information based on user input.
 It also handles network availability and displays relevant error messages.

 ---